The Placental Circulation

 During pregnancy, the placenta represents another major, endocrine gland.
 It is related to the mother’s pituitary gland and the childish adrenal glands.
-As the placenta is not hormonally active at the beginning of early pregnancy, hormone production is maintained first by the ovaries and the pituitary.
-They produce steroids (estrogen, progesterone) and human chorionic gonadotropin (hCG) and human placental lactogen (hPL).
+As the placenta is not hormonally active at the beginning of early pregnancy, hormone production is maintained 1st by the ovaries and the pituitary.
+They produce steroids (estrogen and progesterone), human chorionic gonadotropin (hCG), and human placental lactogen (hPL).

 The estrogen concentration increases steadily in the course of pregnancy.
 The hormone causes the uterus growth and supports at the end of pregnancy the birth preparedness.
-Progesterone is an important hormone for obtaining early pregnancy.
-In the first weeks, the progesterone is produced by the corpus luteum graviditis; this is then usually taken before the 12th week of pregnancy by the syncytiotrophoblast.
+Progesterone is an important hormone during early pregnancy.
+In the early weeks of pregnancy, progesterone is produced by the corpus luteum graviditis; this function is then usually taken over before the 12th week of pregnancy by the syncytiotrophoblast.
 The progesterone lowers the uterine muscle tonus.

 The hCG is produced by syncytiotrophoblasts.
-The hormone concentration rises continuously until the end of the 1st trimenon.
-In the first weeks of pregnancy, the hCG concentrations should double every 2 days.
+The hormone concentration rises continuously until the end of the 1st trimester.
+In the earliest weeks of pregnancy, the hCG concentrations should double every 2 days.

 The hPL is also formed by the trophoblast.
-It has structural similarity to the somatotropin and has thus growth hormone-like effects.
+It has structural similarity to the somatotropin and thus has growth hormone-like effects.
 Besides, it has an insulin-stimulating effect.
-On the one hand, this promoted the supply of glucose and amino acids – on the other hand, this is often the cause of gestational diabetes.
+On the 1 hand, this promotes the supply of glucose and amino acids – on the other hand, this is often the cause of gestational diabetes.

 The placenta also has an immunological function.
-It favors the supply of the child with maternal IgG.
+It favors the supply of the child with maternal immunoglobulin G (IgG).
 Even after the child’s birth, the immunoglobins exist in the blood of the child.

 The Placental Insufficiency

-The placental insufficiency corresponds to an insufficient supply of the child with nutrients.
-The placental insufficiency can be distinguished in an acute and chronic form.
+The placental insufficiency corresponds to an insufficient supply of nutrients to the child.
+The placental insufficiency can be classified into acute and chronic forms.

-The acute form occurs after a few minutes or hours and the chronic placental insufficiency after weeks to months, whereby the chronic form corresponds with intrauterine growth retardation of lack of development.
+The acute form occurs after a few minutes or hours and the chronic placental insufficiency is noted after weeks to months; the chronic form corresponds with intrauterine growth retardation or lack of development.

 Pathogenesis of placental insufficiency

-Causes of a malfunction of the placenta in the acute form may be a vena cava compression syndrome or intrapartum an inferior placental abruption.
+The causes of a malfunction of the placenta in the acute form may be: a vena cava compression syndrome or intrapartum an inferior placental abruption.

 The chronic placental insufficiency arises in maternal systemic diseases such as anemia, diabetes mellitus or the presence of uterus myomatosus.
-In addition, the pregnancy-related disorders play a role, including the multi-parity, rhesus incompatibility and abortions.
+In addition, pregnancy-related disorders play a role, including the multi-parity, rhesus incompatibility, and abortions.

 Clinic of placental insufficiency

 Symptoms of acute placental insufficiency depend on the cause.
 In placental abruption, severe pain right up to board hard uterus is possible.
-Typically, it comes in acute placental insufficiency to a change of the CTG.
+Typically, it occurs in acute placental insufficiency to a change of the cardiotocography (CTG).

-The chronic placental insufficiency manifests itself less with maternal symptoms; it leads the child to a growth restriction and intrauterine asphyxia.
+The chronic placental insufficiency is less associated with maternal symptoms but more with leading the child to a growth restriction and intrauterine asphyxia.
 The symptoms may develop up to the sudden death of the child.